-When a building fire alarm activates on campus, both public safety officers and the Amherst Fire Department will respond.
-Residents must leave the building and remain at the designated gathering point until their presence is recorded.
-Students who fail to respond appropriately to fire alarms are liable to disciplinary action.
+When a building fire alarm activates on campus, both public safety officers and the Amherst Fire Department respond.
+Residents must leave the building immediately and remain at the designated gathering point until their presence is recorded.
+Students who fail to respond appropriately to fire alarms are liable to disciplinary action which may include a fine of up to \$300 and house probation which could lead to being moved or being prohibited from living on campus.
 No one may reenter the building until the fire department determines that it is safe to return.
 Public safety will open and enter locked rooms to ensure that no one is inside and to check for the source or cause of the fire alarm.

-If the fire alarm activates and an individual knows the cause, this individual is asked to call public safety from a safe location and explain what happened.
-If the fire alarm is activated by mistake (cooking smoke, shower steam, cigarette smoke, etc.), the individual responsible must be available to public safety and the fire department.
+If the fire alarm activates and an individual knows the cause, this individual is required to call public safety from a safe location and explain what happened.
+If the fire alarm is activated by mistake (cooking smoke, shower steam, cigarette smoke, etc.), the individual responsible must be available to talk to public safety and the fire department.
+If the alarm is the result of negligent behavior (for example, smoking, leaving cooking unattended) a first offense will result in a warning; a second offense will result in a charge of \$100 for each individual being held accountable; and a third offense will result in a fine of \$300 each, as well as additional disciplinary action by house staff or deans in student life.
+When responsible individuals cannot be identified, all residents of that particular area may be assessed.